hsghori/cs1-game/README.md

 `make make_migration`     | No                | Creates new migrations
 `make migrate`            | Yes               | Runs the database migrations `make build_game_configs` | Yes               | Loads static content into the DB

+ ## To launch the application locally:

+ You will need to have three terminal applications open to run this program locally.
+You should also have Docker installed.
+Each terminal should start in the project root.

+ In terminal 1 run:
+ - `make build` - builds the Docker image
+ - `make start` - starts the Docker container and launches the server

+In terminal 2 run:
+- `make shell` - connects to a bash shell in the running Docker container
+- `make` - Installs all dependencies

+In terminal 3 run: (only required if you plan to change JS or SCSS files)
+- `npm install` - install all required npm packages
+- `make watch` - sets up a watcher job for changes to JS or SCSS

 ## Installing a JS library